Clark Funeral Home, Roanoke, AL - An Alabama Historic Site

 Roanoke and Randolph County, lie just a few miles west of the Georgia state line; and centrally between Alabama's northern and southern border.

-This business was founded in the late 1960's by a black man named Wilkie Clark, his wife, Mrs. Hattie Peters Clark, and their teenaged daughter, Charlotte who was their only child.
+This business was founded in the late 1960's by a black man named Wilkie Clark, his wife, Mrs. Hattie Peters Clark, and their daughter and "only-child", Charlotte who was a teenager at the time.
 Having very deep roots in this community, the family's importance evolved not only as black business owners, but for their long-running history of civil rights activism in this area.

 It is important for our visitors to understand how the founding of this business coincided with and in many ways strengthened the civil rights movement.